 Field-hunting tip

-Look in impact melt veins in meteorites country — that is the host setting where liebermannite typically forms.
+Look in impact melt veins in meteorites country, the host setting where liebermannite typically forms.
 If you start seeing stishovite, ringwoodite, bridgmanite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.